• Contact us

 3. Openness and Data Sharing

 • 1.
-Authors should promote open research practices while respecting confidentiality requirements.
+Authors are encouraged to promote open research practices while respecting confidentiality, intellectual property rights, and ethical restrictions.

 • 2.
-Upon request, authors should share research data within the limits of intellectual property rights and ethical restrictions.
+Upon reasonable request, authors should share research data within the limits of intellectual property rights, privacy protection, contractual obligations, and applicable ethical regulations.

 4. Authorship and Contributions

 • 1.
-All listed authors must have made significant contributions to the research and be accountable for its content.
+All listed authors must have made significant scholarly contributions to the research and must be accountable for its content.

 • 2.
-Ghost authorship and honorary authorship are strictly prohibited.
+Ghost authorship, honorary authorship, and guest authorship are strictly prohibited.

 • 3.
-Individuals who contributed indirectly should be acknowledged appropriately.
+Individuals who contributed indirectly to the research, such as through technical assistance, editorial support, funding acquisition, or administrative help, should be acknowledged appropriately.

 5. Compliance with Institutional and Legal Guidelines